 \subsection{Comparison with Existing Datasets}

-As shown in Table \ref{tab:dataset_comparison}, RoboCOIN stands out from existing robot datasets through its open and generalizable design for complex bimanual manipulation.
-Most available datasets are restricted to single-arm robots (e.g., BridgeData V2\cite{walke2023bridgedata}, DROID\cite{khazatsky2024droid}) or mixed embodiments with limited bimanual coverage (e.g., Open X-Embodiment\cite{o2024open}, RoboMIND\cite{wu2024robomind}).
-Even dedicated dual-arm datasets such as AgiBot World Beta\cite{bu2025agibot} and Open Galaxea\cite{jiang2025galaxea} remain confined to single robotic platforms.
-In contrast, RoboCOIN incorporates \numembodiments diverse robot platforms, covering dual-arm, half-humanoid, and full-humanoid configurations, with both parallel grippers and dexterous hands.
-Moreover, RoboCOIN introduces a hierarchical capability pyramid with multi-level annotations, enabling structured learning from high-level concepts to low-level control.
-Overall, RoboCOIN provides a unique and comprehensive resource for advancing multi-embodiment bimanual manipulation research.
+As shown in Table \ref{tab:dataset_comparison}, RoboCOIN distinguishes itself from existing robot datasets with its open, generalizable design for complex bimanual manipulation.
+Most existing datasets are limited to single-arm robots \textit{(e.g., BridgeData V2 \cite{walke2023bridgedata}, DROID \cite{khazatsky2024droid})}, mixed-embodiment datasets with insufficient bimanual coverage \textit{(e.g., Open X-Embodiment \cite{o2024open}, RoboMIND \cite{wu2024robomind})}, or single-platform dual-arm datasets \textit{(e.g., AgiBot World Beta \cite{bu2025agibot}, Open Galaxea \cite{jiang2025galaxea})}.
+In contrast, RoboCOIN includes \numembodiments diverse platforms with parallel grippers and dexterous hands, plus a hierarchical capability pyramid with multi-level annotations.
+As a unique, fully open-source dataset, it provides comprehensive multi-embodiment bimanual manipulation data, serving as an invaluable resource for advancing multi-embodiment bimanual manipulation research.